tuesdaybornwhale/tuesdaybornwhale.github.io/content/posts/axiom_jigsaws.md

 So why did Kolmogorov bring in his sixth axiom?
 At first I was tempted to think that he had missed that a strengthened axiom 5 is a sufficient, and not just a necessary condition for his sixth axiom.
 However, this seems hard to believe.
 For starters, the set-theoretic limit was already well known by the time he published his paper.
 In fact, it's given in the Hausdorf's set theory [book](https://books.google.de/books?id=TFA_EAAAQBAJ&printsec=frontcover&hl=de&source=gbs_ge_summary_r&cad=0#v=onepage&q&f=false) that Kolmogorov cites multiple times.
 All this given, it would be surprising if the relatively simple proofs for *theorem 2* and the corollary that \\(\mathbb{P}[\lim_{n \to \infty} A\_n] = \lim_{n \to \infty} \mathbb{P}[A\_n] \\) had been missed.
 I can't find evidence either way.

 Suppose Kolmogorov had been aware of the double implication and merely made a stylistic choice, then I would find that less interesting.
 However, suppose he had missed it, when was it discovered and by who?

-editor's note: I will look a bit longer but in worst case will publish this with my current state of knowledge.
+I don't know...

 ## Conclusion

 to be written properly.
 Outline:

-- in the end these axiom systems are logically equivalent, so why go to all the trouble of analysing them?
+In the end these axiom systems are logically equivalent, so why go to all the trouble of analysing them?

-    - We gained more of an understanding of probability from this project.
-Thinking about why the axioms are there and the role they fulfill made us reflect on what probabilities really are in our heads and what about them we want to formalize.
-This helps us deepen our understanding of whatever we're thinking about, and hopefully gives us a peek into what it's like to actually invent math for oneself (genealogy shit)
+I gained more of an understanding of probability from this project.
+Thinking about why the axioms are there and the role they fulfill made me reflect on what probabilities really are in our heads and what about them we want to formalize.
+It also gives an opportunity to do a

 - meta point on why I find the mental motion of axiom jigsaw puzzles cool.
 I want to do jigsaw puzzles for all kinds of other mathematical objects (e.g. taking out or changing/replacing a hypothesis in a theorem and seeing which objects don't behave we want to anymore,)